Quick Facts: Earning an Ed.D. in Arizona

 GCU has an all-in-one section on Tuition & Financing; the section on Scholarships & Grants has details on awards for campus-based and online students.
 We also recommend you check the GCU Alliances page to see if your employer is participating in (or is interested in) tuition discount programs.

-Active Duty and Active Reserve students pay a little less per credit for GCU’s doctoral programs.
+Active Duty and Active Reserve students pay less per credit for GCU’s doctoral programs.
 Learn more about Military Tuition Assistance.

 Northern Arizona University

-The College of Education (COE) has advice on Financial Aid and COE Scholarships (view the full list of COE awards).
+The College of Education (COE) has advice on Financial Aid and COE Scholarships.
 In particular, check out the Lyle Mullens Memorial Scholarship for graduate students in educational leadership and the Jerry Petersen Scholarship for doctoral students.

 The other useful site is the Office of Scholarships and Financial Aid (OSFA), which has details on Graduate College and NAU Foundation scholarships.
 NAU offers a monthly payment plan and employee tuition reduction for NAU, UA, and ASU employees and eligible dependents.